Nature Near Me grew from discussions we had, internally and with local volunteer groups, following two recent contradictory events.

 There will also be a regular marketing and social media project communications schedule.

-We recognise that ongoing support for groups is currently highly labour-intensive, so the creation of new technologies during the project – such as the wiki, groups directory and umbrella forum – is designed to facilitate long-lasting mutual support.
+We recognise that ongoing support for groups is currently highly labour-intensive, so the creation of new technologies during the project – such as the wiki and umbrella forum – is designed to facilitate long-lasting mutual support.

 Whilst online elements will be moderated by professional ecologists to ensure authenticity, community ownership and sustained interest in local natural heritage lie at the heart of this project.
 By 2023 we will have established and embedded a new framework for sustaining an engaged, well-informed and well-connected community of volunteers, groups, land owners, land managers and conservation organisations.
 All will be equipped with knowledge of the SBI selection and review process, monitoring skills and practical site management advice.